-Founded in August 2010 the Newport Rowing Club is a local organization with the mission to provide education, training, instruction, and participation in amateur rowing while developing the healthy minds, bodies, and character of student athletes.
+Founded in August 2010, the Newport Rowing Club is a nonprofit organization with the mission to provide education, training, instruction, and participation in amateur rowing while developing the healthy minds, bodies, and character of student athletes.

 Middle School Coach

 Karen Cunningham has had the opportunity to work with middle and high school students for the last 30 years with her job teaching in the Garnet Valley School District.
 She made her way to NRC through her daughter, Maggie, who rowed at NRC during her four years at Padua.
-Maggie loved the sport so much that she continues to row at Duquesne University in Pittsburgh.
+Maggie loved the sport so much that she continued to row at Duquesne University in Pittsburgh, and graduated in 2019.

 |Newport Rowing Club|